onomondo/onomondo-ipa/README.md

 * `build-essential`
 * `cmake`

-On a debian system, the standard `apt-get install ...` command can be used to install those dependencies.
+On a Debian system, the standard `apt-get install ...` command can be used to install those dependencies.

 ### Building

-To compile the IPAd the run the following four steps:
+Run the following steps to compile the IPAd:

 ```
-mkdir build
-cd build
-cmake -DENABLE_SANITIZE=ON -DSHOW_ASN_OUTPUT=ON ../
+cmake -S . -B build -DENABLE_SANITIZE=ON -DSHOW_ASN_OUTPUT=ON
-make
+cmake --build build
 ```

 #### Options

+* `-DENABLE_SANITIZE`
-* `-DENABLE_SANITIZE`: This feature is entirely optional and results in a build with AddressSanitizer, which helps to find out-of-bounds memory accesses during development and testing.
+this feature is entirely optional and results in a build with AddressSanitizer, which helps to find out-of-bounds memory accesses during development and testing.
+* `-DSHOW_ASN_OUTPUT`
-* `-DSHOW_ASN_OUTPUT`: enables decoded printing of the ASN.1 encoded messages that are exchanged between eIM and eUICC.
+enables decoded printing of the ASN.1 encoded messages that are exchanged between eIM and eUICC.
 The decoded ASN.1 output may result in large log output, so it is recommended to use this option only for development/testing.
 (The hexadecimal representation of messages is still printed)
+* `-DASN_EMIT_DEBUG`
-* `-DASN_EMIT_DEBUG`: The code that is used to encode/decode ASN.1 encoded messages has been generated using asn1c.
+the code that is used to encode/decode ASN.1 encoded messages has been generated using asn1c.
 This ASN.1 compiler also adds debug messages, which can be enabled by adding this option.
+* `-DMEM_EMIT_DEBUG`
-* `-DMEM_EMIT_DEBUG`: This option can be used to analyze the usage of heap memory.
+this option can be used to analyze the usage of heap memory.
 When this option is enabled IPA_ALLOC, IPA_ALLOC_N, IPA_REALLOC, and IPA_FREE will keep track on how much memory is currently allocated.
 The current memory usage and the peak memory usage is then displayed.
 The feature relies on the function malloc_usable_size(), which is a non standard API.
 However, the function is available on GNU LINUX and FreeBSD (see also man malloc_usable_size)
+* `-DM32`
-* `-DM32`: Use this option to compile onomondo-ipa for 32-BIT x86 architectures,
-see also GCC manual, section 3.19.54 x86 Options.
+use this option to compile onomondo-ipa for 32-BIT x86 architectures, see also GCC manual, section 3.19.54 x86 Options.